 A key skill to becoming a good reader is the ability to sound out words you don’t know.
-This process is called decoding, and kids typically start learning it in kindergarten.
+This process is called decoding.
+Kids typically start learning this skill in kindergarten.

-Here’s what you need to know about decoding, and why it’s so important to the ability to read.
+Here’s what you need to know about decoding, and why it’s so important for reading.

 Decoding starts with the ability to match letters and their sounds.
 But it also involves being able to take apart the sounds in words (segmenting) and blend sounds together.
 When kids can do both, they can sound out words.
 Beginning readers start with decoding one-syllable words, and then they work their way up to longer ones.

 Some kids learn it easily, some take a little more time, and others really struggle.
 When a child struggles with decoding, it can be a flag of a reading difference like dyslexia.

 Problems with decoding usually become apparent when kids start learning to read.
 But signs can surface earlier, when kids are tuning in to the sound structure of words.

 For instance, young kids who struggle with phonological awareness skills (like clapping out the syllables in their name) may have trouble with decoding later.
 So might preschoolers who have trouble recognizing words that rhyme.

 That’s because they have trouble identifying the individual sounds that make up words.
 So when they get to kindergarten, certain reading activities might not make sense: activities that involve blending sounds to make words, segmenting words into individual sounds, and matching sounds to letters.